 Good knowledge of English and Italian.
 Good knowledge of the literature of the USA.

 At the end of the course the students will have acquired a sound knowledge of the main aspects of the culture and literature of the United States in a transnational perspective.
-Students will also reach a good of knowledge of the American critical movements of the 20th century.
+Students will also reach a good knowledge of the some of the most influential critical movements of the 20th century.

-4. Final written exam (one question for each module, one to be answered in English, one in Italian, and a short translation from English into Italian).
+Final written exam (one question for each module, one to be answered in English, one in Italian, and a short translation from English into Italian).
+The quality of the written language used will constitute a significant element of the overall evaluation.

 Students who have done one of the activities mentioned above (1, 2 and/or 3) will take an abridged exam.